haskell-unordered-containers/unordered-containers/docs/developer-guide.md

    it contains *2^B* elements.

-The number of bits of the hash value to use at each level of the tree, *B*, is a compiled time constant (i.e. 4).
+The number of bits of the hash value to use at each level of the tree, *B*, is a compile time constant, currently 5.
 In general a larger *B* improves lookup performance (shallower tree) but hurts modification (large nodes to copy when updating the spine of the tree).